 In a ring topology, each device has a dedicated point-to-point link only with the next device on either side of it.
-All the devices form a closed loop and signal travel in one direction through the ring until it reaches the destination.
-Each device receives the message and if the destination device is different from itself and it regenerates the message and passes on to the next device.
+All the devices form a closed loop and the signal travels in one direction through the ring until it reaches the destination.
+Each device receives the message and if the destination device is different from itself and it regenerates the message and passes it on to the next device.

 Advantages of Ring Topology:

 Tree topology is a variation of star topology.
-In this topology, some of the nodes are connected to the central node that is called HUB.
+In this topology, some of the nodes are connected to the central node which is called HUB.
 Some of the nodes are connected to the secondary hub which is connected to the central hub.
-The central hub is active, it contains repeater but the secondary hub may be active or passive.
+The central hub is active, it contains a repeater but the secondary hub may be active or passive.

 Advantages of Tree Topology: